This article gives you an overview of trademarks and how a trademark might be infringed.

 Here are some useful links to sites for further reading about trademarks and other intellectual property in various countries:

-And for some important detail about what to think about when it comes to trademarks and your Marketplaces item, see this article.
+And for some important detail about what to think about when it comes to trademarks and your Marketplace item, see this article.